 Majorly, three types of car seats are available in the market, namely infant car seats, convertible car seats, and booster seats.
-Since road safety is the main reason that you are investing in a car seat, you must choose one that suits your baby’s age, weight, height and the type of car you drive.
+Since road safety is the main reason that you are investing in a car seat, you must choose one that suits your baby’s age, weight, height, and the type of car you drive.

 This is a wrong attitude.
 Safety should precede such presumptions.
 Some parents also think that second-hand or used car seats will also serve their purpose.
 This is again incorrect, used car seats may not be safe anymore or may not be according to your child’s needs.
-We, at beingtheparent.com, urge every parent of small children to invest in a baby/infant/child car seat and get your children used to it.
+We, at beingtheparent.com, urge every parent of small children to invest in a baby/infant/child car seat and get their children used to it.

 On that note, here are 10 questions you might have and answers for them:

-As explained above, you can decide on which car seat you wish to buy- rear facing ones or convertible car seats.
-Rear-facing seats are typically used for infants, and as the name suggests the baby in this seat will be facing the back of the car.
-The advantage of rear facing car seat is that it can be taken in and out of the car, so it is easier to move a sleeping baby.
+As explained above, you can decide on which car seat you wish to buy- rear-facing ones or convertible car seats.
+Rear-facing seats are typically used for infants.
+And as the name suggests the baby in this seat will be facing the back of the car.
+The advantage of a rear-facing car seat is that it can be taken in and out of the car.
+So it is easier to move a sleeping baby.
 The disadvantage is that your baby will outgrow it before he/she turns one.

-- Should I buy a new one or settle for a hand-me-down?: Although it is very economical to buy a car seat in the second hand market, or just reuse one that your older nieces/nephews used, it is not a very good or safe idea.
+Although it is very economical to buy a car seat in the second-hand market or just reuse one that your older nieces/nephews used, it is not a very good or safe idea.
 For one, we cannot be sure if these products are “as good as” new and would work during a collision.
 Secondly, you might not get the original box or instruction booklet, meaning you do not have any guidance for fixing it in the car.

 See how well cushioned the sides of the seats are where the baby’s head might strike.
 Look for air pads / extra foam in this area

-- How easy is to use it?:Ask around your friends and family.
+Ask around your friends and family.
 Read online reviews.
-Pick a model that is easy to install, easy to secure your child in and easy to understand (with respect to the instruction manual).
-Some retail outlets give product demo.
+Pick a model that is easy to install, easy to secure your child in, and easy to understand (with respect to the instruction manual).
+Some retail outlets give product demos.
 Make use of them and make an informed choice

 Always remember, safety comes first!